 For example, an analysis by the Centers for Disease Control has documented that the rate of pregnant women with opioid use disorder quadrupled in the 15 years between 1999 and 2014.
 Matters can get even more complicated as the CDC believes that women who stop abusing opioids during pregnancy also put their unborn child at risk.

-Women’s Rehab Program
+How a Women’s Rehab Program Works

 Then, it’s time to get to work.
 In drug and alcohol detox, you stop using harmful substances.
 This can be on both an inpatient and outpatient basis, depending on the severity of your disorder.
 Residential treatment tends to last longer and is required for more challenging cases.